marcoriesgo01/chronos-app/README.md

 ### Heroku Hosted Chronos App Link:
 https://chronos-application.herokuapp.com/

-Electrum is an all-in-one personal finance application for users to link their bank accounts and analyze all of their financial data.
-Electrum users are able to link and analyze their bank transactions, create and optimize monthly budgets, review monthly bills, and track their investments in real-time.

 Chronos is a social network for users to find people willing to exchange skilled time without monetary obligations or payments.
 Users ar able to sign up and identify themselves with a skill category and find other users to contact for their skills.
-Users can se and display their skill expertise, years of experience and reviews posted by other users about.
+Users can see and display their skill expertise, years of experience and reviews posted by other users about.

 ## Technologies Used
 * HTML5